HMSarwar/Topics-for-Competitive-Programming/listoftopics.md

 Beginner].

-¦ poblems AGGRCOW
+Â¦ poblems AGGRCOW

 on SPOJ.
 Refer the tutorial for more problems.

-¦ finding all real roots of a polynomial using binary search. [intermediate].
+Â¦ finding all real roots of a polynomial using binary search. [intermediate].

-¦ Suggested Reading 1.
+Â¦ Suggested Reading 1.

 http://www.topcoder.com/tc?module=Static&d1=tutorials&d2=binarySearch